ibm-cloud-docs/containers/faqs.md

 {: faq}
 {: support}

-With {{site.data.keyword.cloud_notm}}, you can create clusters for your containerized workloads from two different container management platforms: the IBM version of community Kubernetes and Red Hat OpenShift on IBM Cloud.
+With {{site.data.keyword.cloud_notm}}, you can create clusters for your containerized workloads from two different container management platforms: the IBM version of community Kubernetes and {{site.data.keyword.openshiftlong_notm}}.
 The container platform that you select is installed on your cluster master and worker nodes.
 Later, you can [update the version](/docs/containers?topic=containers-update#update) but cannot roll back to a previous version or switch to a different container platform.
 If you want to use multiple container platforms, create a separate cluster for each.

-For more information, see [Comparison between OpenShift and community Kubernetes clusters](/docs/containers?topic=containers-cs_ov#openshift_kubernetes).
+For more information, see [Comparison between {{site.data.keyword.openshiftshort}} and community Kubernetes clusters](/docs/containers?topic=containers-cs_ov#openshift_kubernetes).

 <dl>
   <dt>Kubernetes</dt>
     <dd>[Kubernetes ![External link icon](../icons/launch-glyph.svg "External link icon")](https://kubernetes.io/) is a production-grade, open source container orchestration platform that you can use to automate, scale, and manage your containerized apps that run on an Ubuntu operating system.
 With the [{{site.data.keyword.containerlong_notm}} version](/docs/containers?topic=containers-cs_versions#cs_versions), you get access to community Kubernetes API features that are considered **beta** or higher by the community.
 Kubernetes **alpha** features, which are subject to change, are generally not enabled by default.
 With Kubernetes, you can combine various resources such as secrets, deployments, and services to securely create and manage highly available, containerized apps.<br><br>
     To get started, [create a Kubernetes cluster](/docs/containers?topic=containers-cs_cluster_tutorial#cs_cluster_tutorial).</dd>
-  <dt>OpenShift</dt>
+  <dt>{{site.data.keyword.openshiftshort}}</dt>
-    <dd>Red Hat OpenShift on IBM Cloud is a Kubernetes-based platform that is designed especially to accelerate your containerized app delivery processes that run on a Red Hat Enterprise Linux 7 operating system.
-You can orchestrate and scale your existing OpenShift workloads across on-prem and off-prem clouds for a portable, hybrid solution that works the same in multicloud scenarios. <br><br>
+    <dd>{{site.data.keyword.openshiftlong_notm}} is a Kubernetes-based platform that is designed especially to accelerate your containerized app delivery processes that run on a Red Hat Enterprise Linux 7 operating system.
+You can orchestrate and scale your existing {{site.data.keyword.openshiftshort}} workloads across on-prem and off-prem clouds for a portable, hybrid solution that works the same in multicloud scenarios. <br><br>
-    To get started, try out the [Red Hat OpenShift on IBM Cloud tutorial](/docs/openshift?topic=openshift-openshift_tutorial).</dd>
+    To get started, try out the [{{site.data.keyword.openshiftlong_notm}} tutorial](/docs/openshift?topic=openshift-openshift_tutorial).</dd>
 </dl>

 ## Does the service come with a managed Kubernetes master and worker nodes?